wenxinxu/resnet-in-tensorflow/README.md

 ### Overall structure
 There are four python files in the repository. cifar10_input.py, resnet.py, cifar10_train.py, hyper_parameters.py.

-cifar10_input.py includes helper functions for downloading, extracting and pre-processing the cifar10 images. resnet.py defines the resnet structure. cifar10_train.py is responsible for the training and validation. hyper_parameters.py defines hyper-parameters related to train, resnet structure, data augmentation, etc.
+cifar10_input.py includes helper functions to download, extract and pre-process the cifar10 images. resnet.py defines the resnet structure. cifar10_train.py is responsible for the training and validation. hyper_parameters.py defines hyper-parameters related to train, resnet structure, data augmentation, etc.